PacificBiosciences/HiFi-human-WGS-WDL/backends/hpc/README.md

 ## Configuring

 An [example miniwdl.cfg file](miniwdl.cfg) is provided here.
-This should be placed at `~/.config/miniwdl.cfg`.
+This should be placed at `~/.config/miniwdl.cfg` and edited to match your slurm configuration.
 This allows running workflows using a basic SLURM setup.

 # Installing and configuring `Cromwell`